iiRaay/CursedScript/README.md

 # CursedScript
-This project has been stopped.
-Current status is NOT WORKING
+Development of this project has stopped.
+Current status of the script is NOT WORKING.